amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 - Call it from your application code to retrieve a secret.
 - Reference a secret from a Dapr component configuration.

-We'll address refencing a secret from a Dapr component configuration later.
-First we'll address calling the building block from your application code.
+We'll address referencing a secret from a Dapr component configuration later.
+First, we'll address calling the building block from your application code.

 As with the other building blocks, the Dapr sidecar offers an API for you to interact with the Secrets Management building block.
 You can call this API using HTTP or gRPC.
 This is the URL of the API: